team-bullseye/Product-View/README.md

 My CSS is a bit wonky but I've gone through and tried to finesse it a little bit.

 If my "shop all" element is giving you trouble, you can change it's orientation by adjusting the #shopall{} id in the css folder.
 That should be the only area that acts weird.

+# CRUD API

+  End Points:
+  - GET '/api/products/:_id' retrieves one product based on the id
+  - POST '/api/products/item' add one product to the db
+  - PUT '/api/products/:_id' updates one product based on the id
+  - DELETE '/api/products/_id' deletes one product from the db based on the id